 No new treasury shares were purchased for the employee participation program in the 2023 financial year.
 As a result of the takeover of the new investor, the employee participation program was wound up (the 2022 tranche was modified and the 2023 tranche was terminated early).
 The employee participation program is no longer settled in the form of shares, but in the form of a cash settlement.
 This cash settlement was paid out with the January 2024 salary.
-To compensate for the loss of the tax-free allowance under the action plan, an additional bonus of $\in$ 1 thousand per participating employee was also paid out with the January 2024 payroll.
+To compensate for the loss of the tax-free allowance under the action plan, an additional bonus of $\[mathbb{e}$ 1 thousand per participating employee was also paid out with the January 2024 payroll.
 The 2023 tranche of the key share plan will be paid out in January 2025 and is linked to an existing employment contract as at January 1, 2025.
-This plan is classified as a liability in accordance with IFRS 2.
+This plan is classified as a liability in accordance with IAS 19 as at Dec.
+31, 2023, as it no longer meets the definition of a share-based payment in accordance with IFRS 2.
 The remaining portion of the expenses (for the period January to December 2024) will be recognized pro rata until Dec.31, 2024.